awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53-recordset-1.md

 If you create separate resource record sets for overlapping geographic regions \(for example, one resource record set for a continent and one for a country on the same continent\), priority goes to the smallest geographic region\.
 This allows you to route most queries for a continent to one resource and to route queries for a country on that continent to a different resource\.
 You can't create two geolocation resource record sets that specify the same geographic location\.
 The value `*` in the `CountryCode` element matches all geographic locations that aren't specified in other geolocation resource record sets that have the same values for the `Name` and `Type` elements\.
 Geolocation works by mapping IP addresses to locations\.
 However, some IP addresses aren't mapped to geographic locations, so even if you create geolocation resource record sets that cover all seven continents, Route 53 will receive some DNS queries from locations that it can't identify\.
-We recommend that you create a resource record set for which the value of `CountryCode` is `*`, which handles both queries that come from locations for which you haven't created geolocation resource record sets and queries from IP addresses that aren't mapped to a location\.
+We recommend that you create a resource record set for which the value of `CountryCode` is `*`\.
+Two groups of queries are routed to the resource that you specify in this record: queries that come from locations for which you haven't created geolocation resource record sets and queries from IP addresses that aren't mapped to a location\.
 If you don't create a `*` resource record set, Route 53 returns a "no answer" response for queries from those locations\.
 You can't create non\-geolocation resource record sets that have the same values for the `Name` and `Type` elements as geolocation resource record sets\.
 *Required*: No
 *Type*: [GeoLocation](aws-properties-route53-recordset-geolocation-1.md)